-The image below is a 4 oz amber container, which indicates the amount of each oil that should go in for this recipe.
+The image below is an 8 oz amber container, which indicates the amount of each oil that should go in for this recipe.

 - Once all your hair is separated, section hair into 6 – 8 parts then apply more of the oil generously on each section, working in with your fingers.
 Loosen any lint trapped in your hair but still don’t detangle.